 Where are the Vancouver to Seattle Border Crossings?

-There are four border crossings you can use to travel from Vancouver to Seattle.
+There are four border crossings that you can use to travel from Vancouver to Seattle.
 From west to east, they are the Peace Arch (where Highway 99 ends in Canada then becomes I-5 in the U.S.), Pacific Highway (used by buses and trucks and accessible via 99; it also leads you back to I-5 in the U.S.), Lynden/Aldergrove and Sumas/Abbotsford.
-All crossings have a NEXUS lane for NEXUS card holders.
+All crossings have a NEXUS lane for NEXUS card holders for a faster transit across the border.

 02 of 04

-To travel across the Vancouver to Seattle border crossings, you will need appropriate travel documents.
+To travel across the Vancouver to Seattle border crossings, you will need appropriate travel documents to pass through immigration.
 Canadian citizens must have either a Canadian passport, a NEXUS card, a Free and Secure Trade (FAST) card or an enhanced driver's licence (EDL) or enhanced identification card (EIC).

-Vancouver residents who are not Canadian citizens must have a passport and any visas required for travel to the U.S./outside Canada.
-Check the U.S. Border and Protection site for details.
+Vancouver residents who are not Canadian citizens must have a passport and any visas or ESTA visa waivers required for travel to the U.S./outside Canada.
+Check the U.S. Border and Protection site for more details.

 03 of 04